Rak-r/OpenPodCar_V2/README.md

 ### Scripts

 This directory in `pod2_description` package consists of intermediate nodes which are used to convert the incoming messages over te topics `/model/podcar/odometry`, `/lidar_scan` to publish on Wall time.
-This approach is employed to avid the time realetd issues, tf errors and with an assumption that the simulation and the physical vehicle should work on same time.
+This approach is employed to avoid the time realetd issues, tf errors and with an assumption that the simulation and the physical vehicle should work on same time.
 1. `odometry_wall_timer.py` handles the ground truth odometry `/model/podcar/odometry` topic from GZ and publishes to ROS2 topic `/odom` with changing the time stamp to wall time.
 2. `laser_wall_timer.py` handles the `/lidar_scan` topic from GZ laser plugin and publishes to ROS2 topic `/scan` with changing the time stamp to wall time.
 3. `transform_broadcaster.py` subcribes to the `/odom` topic published by the odometry_wall_timer node.
 The transform message field is made to publish wall time.